Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Introduction

-Finally, there are a few related papers that examine measurement error in the context of nonlinear approaches to understanding intergenerational mobility. \citet{millimet-li-roychowdhury-2020} consider transition matrices particularly in the case where individuals can be misclassified into the wrong cell. \citet{nybom-stuhler-2017,kitagawa-nybom-stuhler-2018} study rank-rank correlations (i.e., Spearman's Rho), which is a commonly encountered parameter in the intergenerational mobility literature, in the presence of measurement error. \citet{nybom-stuhler-2017} consider measurement error in the ranks of child's income and parents' income rather than in the levels of income (they also note that, by construction, measurement error in the ranks must be non-classical).
-The approach in \citet{kitagawa-nybom-stuhler-2018} builds on the small variance approximations of \citet{chesher-1991} to recover rank-rank correlations when there is measurement error in the levels of child's and parents' income. \citet{an-wang-xiao-2020} study a nonparametric version of the IGE in the presence of non-classical measurement error (particularly, life-cycle measurement error).
+Finally, there are a few related papers that examine measurement error in the context of nonlinear approaches to understanding intergenerational mobility. \citet{millimet-li-roychowdhury-2020} consider transition matrices, particularly in the case where individuals can be misclassified into the wrong cell. \citet{nybom-stuhler-2017,kitagawa-nybom-stuhler-2018} study rank-rank correlations (i.e., Spearman's Rho) in the presence of measurement error. \citet{nybom-stuhler-2017} consider measurement error in the ranks of child's income and parents' income rather than in the levels of income.
+The approach in \citet{kitagawa-nybom-stuhler-2018} builds on the small variance approximations of \citet{chesher-1991} to recover rank-rank correlations when there is measurement error in the levels of child's and parents' income. \citet{an-wang-xiao-2020} study a nonparametric version of the intergenerational elasticity in the presence of non-classical measurement error (particularly, life-cycle measurement error).